Saturday, April 11, 2026: Guest Speaker

 Elaine Farley highlighted her research about local legend Elizabeth Barnes the Witch of Plum Hollow and debunk some myths about her.

-March 3, 2018: Speaker Local Author Bud Van Alstine, who is the author of A Short History of South Sherbrooke and spoke on some of the short stories he has written on the area, the contributions he has made to the Van Alstine Family history book
+March 3, 2018: Speaker Local Author Bud Van Alstine, who is the author of A Short History of South Sherbrooke spoke on some of the short stories he has written on the area, the contributions he has made to the Van Alstine Family history book

 December 9, 2017: Randy Boswell spoke on his Historical finds in the old newspaper.
-Randy has a wide-ranging career with the Ottawa Citizen and Postmedia News, where he covered city hall, had a business column, wrote a variety of feature stories, served as city editor and developed a national history beat, he became a full-time professor at Carleton University in 2012.
+Randy has a wide-ranging career with the Ottawa Citizen and Postmedia News, where he covered city hall, had a business column, wrote a variety of feature stories, served as city editor, and developed a national history beat, he became a full-time professor at Carleton University in 2012.

 November 4, 2017: Irene Robillard spoke on the wealth of genealogical and historical information contained in the “Tweedmuirs of the Women’s Institute in Ontario”, her presentation also explained how to find and access these collections, both in paper and in digitized format